bartekspitza/MusicWiki/README.md

 # MusicWiki

-### An iOS Music app.

-Search for any artist and quickly find relevant information about them.
+#### Search for any artist and quickly find relevant information about them.

 This project might have been the most fun thus far.
 This was the first time I created something that talked to the internet.
 In this case, it communicates with an <a href="https://github.com/bartekspitza/musicwikiapi">API</a> written in Python, Flask, that scrapes the web for information.
 The application itself is written in Swift 4.